sivakumarsirigiri14/Identity_Automation/README.md

 Running test

-Go to TestRunner file (src/test/java/com) under the package com.home.test.runner and Run it Junit
+Go to TestRunner file (src/test/java/com) under the package com.home.tests.runner and Run as Junit

 Command line execution: a) Go to the path where the project was downloaded
 b) type : mvn clean test